ravdin/zmachine/README.md

 `python zmachine [GAME_FILE]`

 The interpreter supports versions 3 and 4 (version 4 games include Trinity, AMFV, and Bureaucracy).
+Save files are in [Quetzal](http://inform-fiction.org/zmachine/standards/quetzal/index.html) format and should be compatible with the Frotz interpreter.

 The original Zork trilogy (written by Tim Anderson, Marc Blank, Bruce Daniels, and Dave Lebling) is in the `games` directory.